BTS albums discography

-South Korean boy band BTS has released nine studio albums (one of which was reissued under a different title), seven compilation albums, and six extended plays.
+South Korean hip hop boy group BTS has released ten studio albums (one of which was reissued under a different title), seven compilation albums, and six extended plays.
 In December 2018, BTS surpassed 10 million albums sold, setting the record for reaching that milestone in the shortest span of time (5 1/2 years) among all Korean acts to have debuted since 2000, with five million of those albums being sold in South Korea that year alone.
 By April 2020, the group had sold over 20 million physical albums in South Korea, becoming the best-selling Korean act of all time in less than seven years.
 As of May 2023, they have sold over 44 million albums domestically.

 The group debuted in South Korea on June 13, 2013, with the single album 2 Cool 4 Skool.
 They made a comeback in September 2013 with an extended play, O!RUL8,2?.
 In February 2014, BTS released their second extended play, Skool Luv Affair.
 This marked the first time their album charted on the Billboard World Albums chart and Japan's Oricon Albums Chart.
 A repackaged version of the album, Skool Luv Affair Special Addition, was released in May.
 The group's first studio album, Dark & Wild, followed in August and became their first album to break into the US Top Heatseekers chart.
 To wrap up the year, BTS made their Japanese debut in December with their first Japanese-language studio album Wake Up.
 All of their Japanese singles—"No More Dream", released on June 4; "Boy in Luv", released on July 16; and "Danger", released on November 19—made it into the top 10 of the Oricon Albums Chart and the Japan Hot 100.